List of Marvel Comics characters: H: Hobgoblin (Imperial Guard)

-Hobgoblin is the name of three identical Chameloid shapeshifters who are members of the Shi'ar Imperial Guard.
+Hobgoblin is the name of three Chameloid shapeshifters who are members of the Shi'ar Imperial Guard.
 Created by Chris Claremont and Dave Cockrum, the first Hobgoblin debuted in The X-Men #107 (October 1977).
 Like many original members of the Imperial Guard, Hobgoblin is based on a character from DC Comics' Legion of Super-Heroes: in his case Chameleon Boy.
-In Inhumans (vol. 3), Hobgoblin is killed while protecting Lilandra Neramani.

-Hobgoblin II debuted in Uncanny X-Men #480 (November, 2006) as a replacement for the original.
-He infiltrated Crystal and Ronan's wedding and blew himself up to destroy a Kree protective barrier in War of Kings #1 (March, 2009).
-Hobgoblin III debuted in Mighty Thor (Vol. 3) #15 (January, 2017).

 Benjamin Hochberg

-Benjamin Hochberg is a character appearing in American comic books published by Marvel Comics.
-The character, created by Charles Soule and Ron Garney, first appeared in Daredevil vol. 5 #2 (December 2015).
+Benjamin Hochberg is a district attorney working in New York City.
+The character was created by Charles Soule and Ron Garney, first appeared in Daredevil (vol. 5) #2 (December 2015).

 Benjamin Hochberg in other media

 Benjamin Hochberg appears in Daredevil: Born Again, portrayed by John Benjamin Hickey.

 Hoder

-Hoder first appeared in Thor #274–275 (August–September 1978), and was adapted from mythology by Roy Thomas and John Buscema.
-He is a totally blind, elder Asgardian god.
-At one point, Loki, God of Mischief, tricks Hoder into nearly killing Balder by shooting him with an arrow made of mistletoe wood, the only substance to which Balder is vulnerable.
+Hoder is a blind elder Asgardian god.
+At one point, Loki tricks Hoder into nearly killing Balder by shooting him with an arrow made of mistletoe wood, the only substance to which Balder is vulnerable.
 As well as possessing the superhuman abilities shared by all the Gods of Asgard, such as superhuman strength, Hoder can also receive visions of a far distant future or of events that will occur in other realities.
+Hoder first appeared in Thor #274–275 (August–September 1978), and was adapted from the deity of the same name by Roy Thomas and John Buscema.